Kylee Guy still determined to get justice for husband Scott Guy's murder

 Asked why police had not pursued the leads, she said: "It could be resourcing, it could be a risk of reputation.
 I don't care.
 Kylee doesn't care.
 This is about justice for Scott.
 It needs to be handed to a completely new police team, and someone needs to be held accountable."

 Kylee and Scott's sons Hunter and Drover are now aged 12 and 9, and Kylee has another son, Husky, now 4, with her new partner Kent Martin.
-Kylee said that when Hunter started school, another child said, "I saw your dad bleeding on the front page of the newspaper."
+Kylee said that when Hunter started school, another child said, "I saw your dad bleeding on the front page of the newspaper".

 "It's those things I was trying to protect my children from," she told Sunday.